 Title VII's broad prohibitions against sex discrimination specifically cover:

-Age Discrimination in Employment Act
+Age Discrimination in Employment Act of 1967

 The ADEA's broad ban against age discrimination also specifically prohibits: